 Hardware Maintenance and Repair

 Modern computers have few moving parts and are usually very reliable.
 However this can lull you into a false sense of security - tower & desktop systems still do need regular maintenance.
-(Disassembly of laptops for maintenance is not recommended, its best to keep the vents clean and never use on a hard surface.)
+(Disassembly of laptops for maintenance is not recommended, its best to keep the vents clean and never use on a soft or dusty surface.)

 Here are just a few of the many things that can break your computer: